Sort on Published Date;

 ECONOMIC MILL.

-The Economic mill in Requa gulch has just finished a preliminary run of their machinery, the motive power of which is electricity.
+graphic for visual presentation of text The Economic mill in Requa gulch has just finished a preliminary run of their machinery, the motive power of which is electricity.
 The run was perfectly satisfactory both to the mill people and the Colorado Electric Power company, who will furnish the power.

 Internet Source Text Link(s) {Found/Seen/Known]: